Record-setting sprinter, '68 Olympic activist Lee Evans dies - WTMJ

 In later interviews, Evans said an official warned him not do anything similar.
 He took a different approach, wearing a black beret to show support for the Black Panther Party and other civil rights organizations.

-Evans won five U.S. titles at 400 meters and is a member of both the USATF and U.S. Olympic halls of fame.
+Evans also won five U.S. titles at 400 meters and is a member of both the USATF and U.S. Olympic halls of fame.
+Many remember him just as much for his post-retirement career as for his achievements on the track.

-After he stopped running competitively, Evans spent ample time in Africa, working for the United Nations, and also coaching national teams in Nigeria and Saudi Arabia.
-The Mercury News said he was currently coaching high school track in Lagos.
+He coached at Washington, San Jose State and South Alabama, and was director of athletics for the Special Olympics.
+San Jose State, in its obituary on Evans, said he coached national teams for Qatar, Cameroon and Nigeria.
+Evans was in Nigeria coaching high school track when he suffered the stroke last week.

+The school said Evans received the 1991 Nelson Mandela Award for those who “stood for the values of equality and friendship and respect of human rights, against apartheid and any form of racism.”
+He also worked on the Madagascar Project, which helped provide fresh water and self-sustaining farming techniques.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.